GudepuSanjay/CertificateIssuanceMonitoringSystem/README.md

 # 🎓 Certificate Issuance Monitoring System

 The **Certificate Issuance Monitoring System** is a web-based application built with **Spring Boot** to streamline the request, review, and issuance of various types of certificates.
-The system provides two dashboards: one for the **Applicant** and another for the **Admin**, enabling a seamless process for managing applications and issuing certificates digitally.
+The system provides two dashboards: one for the **Applicant** and another for the **Admin**, enabling a seamless digital process for managing applications and issuing certificates.

 ---